bryceandy/laravel_pesapal/README.md

 }
 ```

-The way requires you have to refresh the page because you may not know when the status has changed.
+This way requires you to refresh the page because you may not know when the status has changed.

 If this does not have a good user experience, you may setup an 'IPN listener' where Pesapal notifies you when a payment status has changed.